maflcko/b-c-gui-translations-review/reviews/pt_BR.md

         <source>Transaction change output index out of range</source>
         <translation>Endereço de troco da transação fora da faixa</translation>

 YES
 The translation is inaccurate.
-The source phrase refers to an "output index" related to transaction change, not an "address."
-The correct translation should preserve "output index" and not replace it with "endereço" (address).

-Correct translation:
+"Transaction change output index out of range" refers to the index of the change output in a transaction being out of range, not specifically to the address.
+The translation also omits "index" and the concept of "output".
+A correct translation would be:

-Índice de saída de troco da transação fora do intervalo
+Índice da saída de troco da transação fora do intervalo
 ```

 ```